Call us: 651-291-7263

 Commercial truck accidents and motor vehicle accidents differ dramatically.
 Semi-trucks can weigh in excess of 80,000 pounds, more than 20 to 30 times the size of the average vehicle.
 The increased size also means increased fatality rates, injury, and property damage.

-All too often, truck accidents survivors face especially long recoveries.
+All too often, truck accident survivors face especially long recoveries.
 Many injured victims never regain their full abilities.
-Life-long health problems including severe back pain, brain injuries, and paralysis rob truck accident victims of their optimal quality of life.
-The intensity and length of medical treatment means they also face mountains of medical expenses.
+Life-long health problems, including severe back pain, brain injuries, and paralysis, rob truck accident victims of their optimal quality of life.
+The intensity and length of medical treatment mean they also face mountains of medical expenses.

 An ELD automatically records evidence of how much rest a commercial driver got prior to the accident.
 While not unique to commercial vehicles, event data recorders can also provide important records after a truck accident.
 EDRs provide information such as speed, brake application, and steering angle at the time of the accident.